 - Educate.
 Whether someone is a first-time home buyer or real estate investor, real estate can be a complex proposition.
 You can use a QR code to provide consumer information, enabling people to knowledgeably compare properties and cut to the chase when they contact you.
 Include the QR code on your commercial real estate signs, custom sign riders and business cards, too.

 - Show, don’t tell.
 Real estate professionals can use QR codes to create a compelling visual of homes for sale, such as a code composed of tiny images of houses.
 Use Fancy QR Code Generator to add graphics.
 Just be sure you test the code thoroughly first, to ensure it works properly!
+If you’re not sure how to do that however, you might consider using an SEO Reseller.

 - Tell, don’t show.
 On the other hand, political candidates may wish to use QR codes to send constituents to an audio or video of them addressing the pertinent issues of the campaign.
 When someone scans the code off a political yard sign or vinyl banner, presto: they’re taken to a link that plays your campaign message.